PiterPoker/ImageGalleryReact/README.md

 ## Image gallery on React

-An application used to viewing and downloading images, built with React, Redux, JavaScript, and CSS.
+An application is used to viewing and downloading images, built with React, Redux, JavaScript, and CSS.

 ## Installation and Setup Instructions